-Christmas is finally here (on Sunday) and I hope it will be an enjoyable, festive season for you, your family and friends.
-Christmas is a special time in our household, and I am hoping this year will be no different.
-Remember to give to charity this time of year as well, especially if you are feeling especially fortunate, help them have a Merry Christmas.
+Christmas is finally here (on Sunday), and I hope it will be an enjoyable, festive season for you, your family and friends.
+Christmas is a special time in our household, and I hope this year will be no different.
+Remember to give to charity this time of year, especially if you are feeling especially fortunate; help them have a Merry Christmas.
 Charity should be part of your financial planning (if you are thinking of starting your 2017 plans, add that in).

 – Jean-Pierre Blais, Chairman and CEO, CRTC